cbrands/linux-server-configuration/README.md

 # linux-server-configuration

+# Update

+## As I graduated I no longer need this server instance and I deleted it.

 ## How to use
 You can visit the page at http://35.156.112.239/ note that google authentication does not work as I don't have a domain name and google authentication does not work with public ip adresses.
 But otherwise you can click through the application and see it work.